ajing/ChemTreeMap/docs/source/backend.rst

 A prebuilt script, ``examples.py`` for analysing composite biochemical data in a standard format is provided in the ``examples`` folder.
-This provides minimum functionality - the software is designed for extensibility, so consider writing your own script such as those in the example datasets included in ``backend/treebuild/examples/``.
+This provides minimum functionality - the software is designed for extensibility, so consider writing your own scripts like those in the example datasets included in ``backend/treebuild/examples/``.

 The script can be run using: